As an emerging researcher and scholar, Patrick’s research efforts can be categorized into several persistent areas of inquiry:

 - Research that extends and experiments with sound in the design of interactive experiences for live and hybrid stages;

 - Investigating self-reflective teaching practices particularly in project-based learning environments;

 - Research into user-centred design practices that can support digital media innovation including user-testing prototypes;

-The first zone of inquiry has led to experimentation with laser speakers, binaural headphone mixes, the use of specific frequencies to heighten emotion in dance and theatrical contexts, and recently an opportunity to trigger sound from mobile devices in a performative space.
+The first zone of inquiry has led to experimentation with laser speakers, binaural headphone mixes, the use of specific frequencies to heighten emotion in dance and theatrical contexts, and recently an opportunity to trigger sound from mobile devices in an installation space using ibeacon technology.
 The result is a large portfolio of competitively obtained commissions on par with research conducted in other disciplines involving creation, critical evaluation leading to publically verifiable peer appraisal while contributing to knowledge that advances the discipline and the use of this knowledge in new contexts and applications.

 The second zone of inquiry will result in several published articles including a research dissertation now published as part of his PhD in Educational Technology and Learning Design.
 He investigated the mentoring practices of faculty at the Master of Digital Media Program using an iterative Action Research methodology that included participants as co-investigators.

 The third zone of inquiry has focused on improving the UX of user-testing with a passion for the design of user tests, particularly for early stage prototypes and how user-testing informs the next phase of an interactive digital media design.